oskarhs/AutoHist.jl/README.md

 The default method is the Bayesian approach of [Simensen et al. (2025)](#simensen2025random), corresponding to keyword `rule=:bayes`.
 A detailed description of the supported methods can be found in the [methods documentation](https://oskarhs.github.io/AutoHist.jl/stable/methods/).

-## Implementation

-### Irregular histograms
-Our implementation uses the dynamical programming algorithm of [Kanazawa (1988)](#kanazawa1988optimal) together with the greedy search heuristic of [Rozenholc et al. (2010)](#rozenholc2010combining) to build a histogram quickly, making this package an excellent option for histogram construction for large data sets.

-### Regular histograms
-For regular histograms, we provide a multithreaded implementation, which will be automatically used when Julia is launched with more than one thread.

 ## To do
 - Add an extension that allows for the numeric evaluation of statistical distances (lp, Hellinger, Kullback--Leibler) between an AutomaticHistogram and a given object which implements a pdf method.